Steve Ludlam (footballer): Playing career

-Life After Football
+Life after football

 Ludlam worked in the licensing and legal trades and then for the Royal Mail.
 He remained involved in football by working with youngsters at Sheffield Wednesday, Chesterfield and Rotherham United.

 In 2003, Ludlam became manager of Worksop Town, where one of his sons, Ryan, was on the playing staff.
 He remained with the club until the end of the 2003–04 season, when he was replaced by Ronnie Glavin.

 Steve Ludlam currently runs the Chesterfield school of excellence under 16 side.